Pomeroy Sport Centre: Facilities

 The venue covers a floor area of 13000 m2.
 The ground floor features two North American-sized ice hockey rinks, with a combined spectator capacity of 1,000.
 The second floor features a 400 m long-track ice rink at an elevation of 671 m above mean sea level.
 The upper deck features a 380 m walkway.
 All ice surfaces are artificial.

-The Pomeroy Sport Centre is one of only three indoor long-track speed skating rinks in Canada, the others being the Olympic Oval in Calgary and Centre de Glaces in Quebec City and one of four in the Americas.
+The Pomeroy Sport Centre is one of only three indoor long-track speed skating rinks in Canada, the others being the Olympic Oval in Calgary and Centre de Glaces in Quebec City and one of five in the Americas.
 It remains the sole such indoor venue in British Columbia after the Richmond Olympic Oval was converted to a general-purpose recreational centre after the conclusion of the 2010 Winter Olympics.

 The venue is built on a 3 ha lot with 259 parking spaces on 96 Avenue.
 The lot features 1700 m2 of pedestrian plazas and 6500 m2 of landscape planting.
 The landscaping was designed by Urban Systems.